astridx/meinblog/sik/r/javascript-closure/index.md

 ---
-title: "JavaScript Closure by Example"
+title: 'JavaScript Closure by Example'
-description: "A brief JavaScript Closure Example to get you to know closures in JavaScript, why we need them, how to implement them, how to use them, and what JavaScript patterns they can be used for ..."
+description: 'A brief JavaScript Closure Example to get you to know closures in JavaScript, why we need them, how to implement them, how to use them, and what JavaScript patterns they can be used for ...'
-date: "2019-07-16T13:52:46+02:00"
+date: '2019-07-16T13:52:46+02:00'
-categories: ["JavaScript"]
+categories: ['JavaScript']
-keywords: ["javascript closure"]
+keywords: ['javascript closure']
-hashtags: ["#100DaysOfCode", "#JavaScript"]
+hashtags: ['#100DaysOfCode', '#JavaScript']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />